Some-CodingGuy/Some-CodingGuy/README.md

 # Welcome to my Github! #

 I am a Cloud Developer, which means I deal with the magic happening behind the scenes of a website.
 Do you need your website to communicate with a database and ask if your credentials are registered there?
 That's me.
 Do you need your webapp to communicate with an api and show a different theme depending on the hour of the day?
 Yep, that's me.
 Do you...
-I think get the idea 😉
+I think you get the idea 😉

 ### 💻 PROGRAMMING LANGUAGES (and markdown languages) ###